 - 2 tablespoons chia seeds

-3. You can (obviously) make these ahead of time, or serve them right from the oven (well, after they’ve cooled, of course!).
-It’s up to you!
+- You can make these ahead of time, or serve them right from the oven.
+It’s up to you.

 - Combine ingredients in a small bowl.